-He found us and made himself known as our Savior who had shed his precious blood to bring us home to God, and all our pilgrimage Journey it is as we are ooking to Him by faith, as we are leaning upon our Beloved-Solomon's Song 8-5, that we are found coming up from the wilderness in newness of life.
+He found us and made himself known as our Savior who had shed his precious blood to bring us home to God, and all our pilgrimage journey it is as we are ooking to Him by faith, as we are leaning upon our Beloved-Solomon's Song 8-5, that we are found coming up from the wilderness in newness of life.
 He is so dear to us poor sinners, and we hope we are loved of him.
 Oh, we are favored siners.

-and faithful as our Lord Jesus Christ for his flock explores that surpass world, none are so tired es they; Edekiel and see there what the Lord their path is beset with evils, with does for his sheep. tribulations and their enemies are manifold.
-But as it was of old so it is ever, "He made his omn peole to go forth like sheep, and guided them in the wilderness like a flock.
-He led them on safely, so vhich his right hand had purchased.-Psalm 78-52-54.
+and faithful as our Lord Jesus Christ for his flock explores that surpass their path is beset with evils, with does for his sheep. tribulations and their enemies are manifold.
+But as it was of old so it is ever, "He made his omn peole to go forth like sheep, and guided them in the wilderness like a lock.
+He led them on safely, so hat they feared not; but the sea There came a devouring lion, and I veryhelmed their enemies; and He become the prey of his teeth, and as rought them to the border of His you see he has bitten off two of my anctuary, even to the mountain legs, and a piece of an ear, and gone vhich his right hand had purchasd.-Psalm 78-52-54.